 As one of the greatest artists of all time, Michelangelo has a long list of masterpieces.
 This genius of the Italian Renaissance was a sculptor, painter, and poet whose work has left an indelible mark on the history of art.
 Some of his most celebrated pieces can be found in the Sistine Chapel, located inside the pope's residence at the Vatican in Italy.

 When we think of the Sistine Chapel, perhaps the first thing to come to mind is Michelangelo's incredible ceiling fresco that shows scenes from the Bible's Book of Genesis.
 However, there is another equally impressive artistic feat from Michelangelo in the same room.
-The Last Judgment, which was painted several decades later, is a powerful fresco that covers the entire altar wall.
+The Last Judgment, which was painted several decades later, is a powerful fresco filled with angels and demons that covers the entire altar wall.

 Painted when Michelangelo was fully in his mature style, the artwork instantly made an impact and stirred controversy.
 While this final judgment of mankind was not an unusual subject for a Renaissance artist to tackle, Michelangelo made it uniquely his own using a style that was both appreciated and disparaged.